chamele0n1c/WiFi-Bye/README.md

 To get started: you will first off want to use:
  - ParrotSec Linux OS
  - Kali Linux OS

-*YOU WILL ALSO NEED !

- Monitor Capable WiFi card(s):

-  - *all cards need to be in monitor Mode prior!
-  -  Ex:  mon0,  mon1,  mon2,  mon3

  *MAX UPTO 4 WIRELESS WLAN CARDs
  *enable airmon-ng on all cards prior to execution
  *then execute from a cmd